-In 2016, the groundfish fishery was the largest component of the fish harvesting sector and it was responsible for approximately 64% of all BC seafood landings and about 39% of the total value of BC processed seafood.
+In 2017, the groundfish fishery was the largest component of the fish harvesting sector and it was responsible for approximately 72% of all BC seafood landings and about 46% of the total value of BC wild seafood landings.
 In terms of the processing labour intensity, in 2016 the groundfish fishery provided about 49% of all direct processing employment hours.
-11

-The real landed value of the groundfish fishery appears to have increased by about 24% in the last two years (and by about 8% in the last year).
-The volume of landings declined by 25% between 2007-2014, while inflation adjusted average prices increased for many species (halibut, lingcod, sablefish, ocean perch, and some other rockfish) or were stable.
-Figure 7 below presents total BC groundfish landed value and volume for the last 10 years.
+The real landed value of the groundfish fishery appears to have increased by about 24% from 2014 to 2016, and then jumped again by 20% in the last year.
+Figure 5 below presents total BC groundfish landed value and volume for the last 10 years.

-Figure 6.
-Groundfish total landed value and volume, 2007-2016 (in 2016 constant \$).
-Source: Landed volume and value calculated from Dockside Monitoring Program landings and sales slip prices.
-Note: 2016 DMP data is still considered "interim."
+Figure 5.
+Groundfish total landed value and volume, 2008-2017 (in 2017 constant \$).
+Source: Landed volume and value calculated from Dockside Monitoring Program landings, Groundfish Fishery Observations System and sales slip prices.

-The real wholesale value of the fishery has been on a general slow decline between 2007 - 2014, and then stabilised in 2015.
-The official estimate of 2016 wholesale value is not yet available but the increase in landed value points to a likely increase in the wholesale value.
+The real wholesale value (see figure 6, below) of the fishery has been on a general slow decline between 2007-2014, and then stabilised in 2015.
+In 2016 the wholesale value rose to around \$300M, and the estimate for the wholesale values in 2017 suggest an upward movement from 2016.

-11 GSGislason & Associates, August 2017 report and British Columbia Seafood Industry Year in Review.
+&lt;sup>8 GSGislason & Associates, August 2017 report and British Columbia Seafood Industry Year in Review.
 Various years.
 BC Ministry of Environment. https://www2.gov.bc.ca/gov/content/industry/agriculture-seafood/statistics/industry-and-sector-profiles.

-Figure 7.
-Total and Landed and Wholesale Values, 2007-2016 (in 2016 \$).
+Figure 6.
+Total Landed and Wholesale Values, 2008-2017 (in 2017 \$).
 Source: Landed value calculated from Dockside Monitoring Program landings and sales slip prices.
-Wholesale value from British Columbia Seafood Year in Review 2007-2015.
-2016 wholesale value estimated from landed value.
+Wholesale value from British Columbia Seafood Year in Review 2007-2016.
+2017 wholesale value estimated from landed value.